 A work visa is required for people wanting to work in Canada who are neither Canadian citizens nor permanent residents of Canada.

 Canada is a bilingual country, with the two official languages being English and French.
 While Prince Edward Island is not officially a bilingual province, it is home to Acadian francophone communities.
-Knowledge of both languages is an asset when looking for employment in PEI; however, English remains the language most spoken in the province.
+Knowledge of both languages is an asset when looking for employment in Prince Edward Island; however, English remains the language most spoken in the province.

-If you're thinking of moving to PEI and you are not fluent in English, working to gain a better understanding of the language is the first thing you should do.
+If you're thinking of moving to Prince Edward Island and you are not fluent in English, working to gain a better understanding of the language is the first thing you should do.

 Most employers in Prince Edward Island require employees to have a strong knowledge of the English language.
 The PEI Provincial Nominee Program requires you to have a specific level of English skills.